-The City will finalize development of the Analysis of Impediments to Fair Housing Choice and Action Plan (AI) in the 2013-2014 fiscal year.
-The AI will include discussions on land use regulations, zoning ordinances, building codes, and fees and charges as they relate to fair housing.
+The City will-finalized development of the Analysis of Impediments to Fair Housing Choice and Action Plan (AI) in the 2013-2014 fiscal year.
+The AI will-included discussions on an analysis of land use regulations, zoning ordinances, building codes, and fees and charges as they relate to fair housing.
 The information in the AI will provide insight into affordable housing choices in the City of Albany.
-The AI identifies no major barriers in the community due to the above listed issues.